This article summarizes some key Florida rental laws applicable to residential rental units.

 With that said, landlord-tenant laws are always changing, and may even vary from county to county.
 You have a responsibility to perform your own research and cautiously apply the laws to your unique situation.

 If you have legal questions or concerns, we recommend consulting with the appropriate government agencies and/or a qualified lawyer in your area.
 Your local or state bar association has a referral service that can help you find a lawyer with experience in landlord-tenant law.

 - Florida Statutes – Landlord and Tenant – Title VI, Chapter 83

 - Consumer Pamphlet: Rights and Duties of Tenants and Landlords [GUIDE]

 - Security Deposit Maximum: No Statute (83.49)

-- Security Deposit Interest: Not Required, but allowed.
-If interest is being collected, it must be in a Florida banking institution, and tenant receives 75% if earnings (83.49 (1a-b)).
+- Security Deposit Interest: Not required, but allowed.
+If interest is being collected, it must be in a Florida banking institution, and the tenant receives 75% of the annualized average interest rate, or 5% simple interest each year, dependent upon what the landlord chooses (83.49 (1a-b)).
 No interest is due to a tenant who wrongfully terminates his or her tenancy prior to the end of the rental term (83.49 (9)).

-- Pet Deposits and Additional Non-refundable Fees: No Statute, but is typically allowed and customary.
+- Additional Non-refundable Fees: No Statute, but is typically allowed and customary.